We hope that being a Literacy Tutor gives you the opportunity to teach and learn. We’re here to support you in both!

 - Your student is learning the basics of how to read.
 You will help them understand the individual sounds and letters they’ll find in written language.

 - The email with your student’s assessment results will include a link to one of the following:

-- Word Knowledge A: Your student is working on building their foundation to learn to read.
+- Word Knowledge A: Your student is working on building their foundational reading skills.
 For example, recognizing letters and the most common sounds each letter makes.